white87332/react-redux-template/README.md

 # react-redux-template

-This is a react-redux template, use react15.4.2, redux3.6.0, react-router4 webpack2, babel6
+This is a react-redux template, use react, redux, react-router webpack, babel

 ## Installation